VirtualPlanetaryLaboratory/vplanet/examples/StellarEvol/README.rst

    :width: 600px
    :align: center

-   Evolution of the radius, radius of gyration, luminosity, XUV luminosity, and temperature, of different masses according to the Baraffe (2015) :cite:`Baraffe15` stellar evolution tracks.
+Evolution of the radius, radius of gyration, luminosity, XUV luminosity, and temperature, of different masses according to the `Baraffe et al. (2015) <https://ui.adsabs.harvard.edu/abs/2015A%26A...577A..42B/abstract>`_ stellar evolution tracks.